coala/projects/data/projects/vulture.md

 #### Specifications
 ##### 1.)
 Realise vulture’s API in VultureBear

 - Extending vulture’s API: This would allow the user to find all the unused code through a single abstract layer: ```get_unused_code```.
-Strategy here would be to:

-	* Parse all files straight away from dict(filename: filecontent)  - This would highly improve the performance of the bear later due to the time we save of memory copying.
-	* Return a sorted list of tuples [(item.filename, item.lineno, item.typ, item)...] - which would be easily configurable.
-	*  This can be easily implemented, given the already existing Vulture.scan(), Vulture.report() , Vulture.unused_funcs(), etc.
+	* This can be easily implemented, given the already existing Vulture.scan(), Vulture.report() , Vulture.unused_funcs(), etc. with minimal changes in vulture's code base.

 - Enhance VultureBear